Accounting Schools in New Jersey

 Seton Hall University

-At Seton Hall University’s Stillman School of Business, students can pursue a Bachelor of Science (BS) in Accounting.
+The Stillman School of Business at Seton Hall University (SHU), offers a Bachelor of Science (BS) in Accounting.
 This program covers fundamental business topics in addition to specialized accounting subjects.
 Students learn the technical knowledge needed in the field as well as analytical and communication skills and professional ethics.
-The core curriculum includes subjects such as accounting theory, cost measurement issues, budgetary control, auditing, taxes, financial reporting requirements, and accounting information systems.
+The core curriculum includes subjects such as accounting theory, cost measurement issues, budgetary control, auditing, taxes, financial reporting requirements, and information systems.
 Students can also complete an optional internship as part of their studies and graduate with additional experience on their resume.

 The College of New Jersey

-The School of Business at the College of New Jersey offers a Bachelor of Science (BS) in Accountancy.
-The Accountancy major curriculum includes ten accounting courses that cover both theory and current industry practices with an emphasis on research and computer applications.
-With the guidance of an academic advisor, some students can choose to pursue a second major, minor, or electives to complete the 150 semester hours required to sit for the CPA examination.
-Students also have the opportunity to work with faculty on research projects, complete an internship, or study abroad.
-The College of New Jersey offers courses in career planning for accountants in which students can develop professional skills and plan for possible careers in public, corporate, not-for-profit, and government accounting sectors.
+The School of Business at The College of New Jersey (TCNJ) offers a Bachelor of Science (BS) in Accountancy.
+The Accountancy major curriculum includes 10 accounting courses that cover both theory and current industry practices with an emphasis on research and computer applications.
+With the guidance of an academic advisor, interested students can choose to pursue a second major, a minor, or additional electives to complete the 150 semester hours required to sit for the CPA examination.
+Students also have the opportunity to work with faculty to do research projects, complete an internship, or study abroad.
+TCNJ offers courses in career planning for accountants in which students can develop professional skills and plan for possible careers in the public, corporate, not-for-profit, and government accounting sectors.
 Students can also network with local accounting professionals or visit nearby Philadelphia or New York City to explore post-graduation employment opportunities.

 Rowan University

 The Rohrer College of Business at Rowan University offers a Bachelor of Science (BS) in Accounting.
-The core curriculum includes courses such as Cost Accounting, Auditing, Federal Taxation, and Accounting Information Systems.
+The core curriculum includes courses such as Cost Accounting/Strategic Cost Analysis, Auditing, Federal Taxation, and Accounting Information Systems.
 These courses are designed with input from an accounting advisory board, a group of accounting professionals who advise what knowledge is most necessary in the field.
-Students can pursue a specialization with their degree, earning a certificate in Forensics and Fraud Investigations or Business Analytics.
-Rowan University offers support finding internships, professional development events, and organizes an active mentorship program for students.
-BS in accounting graduates can go on to pursue further advanced study or careers in professional accounting and financial management.
+Students can pursue a specialization with their degree, earning an undergraduate certificate in Forensics and Fraud Investigations or Business Analytics.
+Rowan University offers professional development events, support in finding internships, and an active mentorship program for students.
+BS in Accounting graduates can go on to pursue further advanced study or careers in professional accounting and financial management.

 Graduate Accounting Programs